Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/sbom.md

 ### Getting SBOMs

-Each OCI artifact contains an SBOM attached to it in SPDX format.
+Each OCI artifact contains an SBOM attached to it in the SPDX format.
 To get the SBOM you can use `cosign`.

 > NOTE:
 > Since `cosign` returns predicates in json format `jq` must be used to query
-> specific fields, like contents of SPDX.
+> specific fields, like contents of the SPDX.

-For example to get SPDX for `kcm-controller:{{{extra.docsVersionInfo.k0rdentDotVersion }}}` you can use the following command:
+For example to get the SPDX for `kcm-controller:{{{extra.docsVersionInfo.k0rdentDotVersion }}}` you can use the following command: